Ranjith54321/BikeServiceApplication/readme.md

    ### Customers :

-          - Can able to regiter for an account with his email address and mobile number
+          - Can able to register for an account with his email address and mobile number

           - Can Book a service at a particular date